HermanL02/WarwickUniversity-Notes/202402/Research Proposal.md

 The app will mainly focus on Windows and Android phones, because the current develop environment is based on this while I don't have MacOS and iPhone devices.

 On Windows, we want to use WeChat hook to achieve direct chat using our app, through WeChat platform.
 (We will introduce details later.)

+On Android, due to the limitation of retrieving root privilege on Android devices, w
 ### Function design
 The encryption protocol we need to choose a type that can easily exchange them online, which here I think a RSA protocol would be a good beginning.
 After the app is fully implemented, we can add more protocols including J-Pake (developed by Dr. Feng Hao, references) and Signal.